victorcasi/victorcasi/README.md

 - 👋 Hi, I’m @victorcasi.
-Data Scientist at Renault.
+Business and Data Analyst at Nubank.
 - 👀 I’m interested in Data Science, AI and Data Analytics.
-- 🌱 Here you can find some of my projects and courses i am taking
+- 🌱 Here you can find some of my projects and courses I am taking
 - 📫 How to reach me: https://www.linkedin.com/in/victorcasi/

 <!---